-4. USB Device Wake-up (3-pin USBV1, USBV2, USBV3)
+2. USB device wake-up (3-pin USBPWR12,USBPWR34,USBPWR56)

-Set these jumpers to +5V to wake up the computer from S1 sleep mode using the connected USB devices.
-Set to +5VSB to wake up from S3 sleep mode.
+Set these jumpers to +5V to wake up the computer from S1 sleep mode (CPU stopped, DRAM refreshed, system running in low power mode) using the connected USB devices.
+Set to +5VSB to wake up from S3 sleep mode (no power to CPU, DRAM in slow refresh, power supply in reduced power mode).
 Both jumpers are set to pins 1-2 (+5V) by default because not all computers have the appropriate power supply to support this feature.

-The USBV1 jumper is for the rear USB ports.
-The USBV2 and USBV3 jumpers are for the internal USB headers.
+The USBPWR12 jumper is for the rear USB port.
+USBPWR34 and USBPWR56 is for the internal USB header that you can connect to the front USB ports.

-- This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
-Otherwise, the system does not power up. - The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.
+This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
+Otherwise, the system does not power up.

+The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.